Interconnectedness in the Global Financial Market: Estimating inter-market and intra-market interconnectedness

-The parameter $h_t$ is a useful filtration for the given returns time series.
-Except for a few exceptions for stocks from developing markets, this model fits well and yields the expected coefficients for $\alpha$ and $\beta$ close to 0.1 and 0.9.
-Apart from negligible exceptions for some stocks from developing countries, $p,q = 1$ is sufficient to describe the variance process.\footnote{We checked the robustness of the results by omitting the 83 stocks where the fit of the GARCH model was least satisfactory.
-We could not find any meaningful effect from this.} Figure \ref{fig:acf} (in the appendix) shows the averages of the autocorrelation functions for the raw and filtered returns that result from this procedure.
+for all stocks $i$.
+We obtain time series with unit volatility.\footnote{Except for a few exceptions for stocks from developing markets, the GARCH(1,1) model fits very well and yields the expected coefficients for $\alpha$ and $\beta$.
+We checked the robustness of our results by omitting the 83 stocks for which the fit of the GARCH model was least satisfactory, but could not find any significant change on terms of the resulting p-values as described in section \ref{sec:net} \citep[see also][on robustness]{hanslund}. }